alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 }
 ```

 Let's walk through the steps involved when the user taps the screen for the first time.
-We will assume each view is initially `VISIBLE` on screen when the `Fade` transition is run&mdash;that is, in the starting scene all of the views start out `VISIBLE` and in the ending scene all of the views end up `INVISIBLE`:
+We will assume each view is initially `VISIBLE` on screen&mdash;that is, in the starting scene all of the views start out `VISIBLE` and in the ending scene all of the views end up `INVISIBLE`:

 <div style="width:290px;margin-left:35px;float:right">
   <div class="framed-nexus6-port">